Last chance: Black Friday Deal

 What controls the direction of your golf ball flight?

 Golf ball flight is controlled by the wrist angles in your golf swing.
-Wrist angles at set up, in the backswing, and then on the downswing as they transition into the golf ball will all impact the ball’s flight and direction.
+Wrist angles at setup, in the backswing, and then on the downswing as they transition into the golf ball will all impact the ball’s flight and direction.

 Final Thoughts

-Golf ball flight laws are nothing that you need to harp over or by thinking about when you are on the golf course.
 In addition, this change from old ball flight to new ball flight laws just further proves that golfers should be focusing on the clubface angle at the ball.

 Practice controlling your clubface using the HackMotion wrist sensor to see tremendous improvement in your game.